 Can one fatty meal really cause it?

-What should I keep in a home kit?
+What should I keep in a simple home kit?

 My cat is diabetic — anything special?

-Monitor closely with your vet; pancreatitis can affect appetite and insulin needs.
-Don’t adjust insulin without guidance.
+Yes.
+Appetite swings can change insulin needs.
+Monitor closely with your vet, and don’t adjust insulin without guidance.

 References

 Disclaimer: Educational information only — not a substitute for veterinary diagnosis or treatment.
-If your cat shows persistent vomiting, belly pain, or lethargy, contact your veterinarian promptly.
+If your cat shows persistent vomiting, belly pain, lethargy, or can’t keep water down, contact your veterinarian promptly.

 Post a Comment